Cluster Fugget Blend Hop

 Purchase Cluster Fugget Blend Hops

-Cluster Fugget Blend hops are available to be purchased from multiple suppliers.
+Cluster Fugget Blend hops are available to be purchased at multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

 US hops begin to be harvested in mid-to-late August for most aroma varieties.